PaddlePaddle/Paddle/doc/design/fluid.md

         h[t] = the_step(x[t])
 ```

-With Fluid, the training loop and the RNN in the above program are not Python loop, but a "loop structure" provided by Fluid and implemented in C++:
+With Fluid, the training loop and the RNN in the above program are not really Python loops, but just a "loop structure" provided by Fluid and implemented in C++ as the following:

 ```python
 train_loop = layers.While(cond)